top of page

 A section of one of the new signs for the Abby Garden

-Bret and former assistant Minou??? hand carving Abby Garden signs in the workshop
+Bret and former assistant Minu Toos hand-carving prototype Abby Garden signs in the workshop

-When a deteriorating structure is aesthetically significant, the Preserve approaches any restoration thoughtfully.
+When a deteriorating structure is aesthetically and historically significant, the Preserve approaches restoration thoughtfully.
 Such is the case with the Thuya Garden roadside sign on Peabody Drive.
-Carved by ??? in 19XX from a solid piece of type? wood, the sign has weathered to a point that wood is crumbing, and the painted lettering has mostly worn away.
+Carved by Charles Savage in 1968 from a solid piece of hardwood, the sign has weathered to a point that wood is crumbling, and the painted lettering has mostly worn away.
 It is almost unreadable from the road.
-Bret, along with other staff members, will evaluate our options for restoring or replicating this sign.
+Bret will undertake a faithful reproduction of the sign this winter.

 The craftsmanship woven into the fabric of the Preserve’s history is alive and thriving under the care of skilled hands like Bret’s.
 His talent and dedication embody the Preserve’s commitment to honoring tradition while ensuring these treasures endure for future generations.
 With every carved sign, restored fence, and rebuilt structure, the legacy of woodwork at the Preserve continues to flourish, connecting past artistry with today’s stewardship.